redtexts/texts/antagonism_1995_class_analysis.md

 primarily by individual bourgeois but by top managers.
 In free market societies, as in state controlled societies, the capitalist class includes top managers, the middle class includes lower managers.
-In the free market these strata exist along side private capitalists and petty bourgeois.
+In the free market these strata exist alongside private capitalists and petty bourgeois.
 The bourgeoisie, the owners of capital, are ruling class not because they are rich and we aren't.
 The bourgeoisie are ruling class because their ownership of capital gives them certain rights, abilities,